 The accelerated procedure is designed to examine the credibility of the asylum application, but also the likelihood of the application being fraudulent or manifestly unfounded.
 The asylum application can also be found manifestly unfounded if the applicant did not state any reasons for applying for asylum related to grounds of persecution at all, or, if his or her statements were unspecified, implausible or highly unlikely.

-In accordance with the transposition of Article 31(8) of the recast Asylum Procedures Directive, the asylum application can be found manifestly unfounded, if:
+In accordance with the transposition of Article 31(8) and 39 of the recast Asylum Procedures Directive, the asylum application can be found manifestly unfounded, if:

 - The applicant raised issues that are not relevant to the examination of whether he or she qualifies as a beneficiary of international protection;

 - The applicant has made clearly inconsistent and contradictory, clearly false or obviously improbable representations which contradict country-of-origin information, thus making his or her claim clearly unconvincing;